by Nancy Armitage

 Botanical Garden Books were alot of Arabella’s: Garden books on Roses, Violets, Orchids

-The flatware, all pattern of plates of French Sevres, English Coalport, American Angelus all of which went to the estate, so we don’t see anything they owned such as plateware.
+The silver Gorham flatware, all patterns of plates of French Sevres, English Coalport, American “Angelus” all of which went to the estate, so we don’t see anything they owned such as plateware.

-Where the Huntington story gets complicated is, who owned what pieces of art? who bought them? when did they buy them?
+Where the Huntington’s story gets complicated is, who owned what pieces of art?
+Who bought the pieces of art?
+When did they buy them?
 Often, Mrs. Arabella D. Huntington does not get the credit she is due for being a very sophisticated & savvy art collector.

 So when Mrs. Henry E. Huntington (Arabella) died in September of 1924, her son, Archer M. Huntington inherited her things at the San Marino Ranch, CA: (the Old Mill, furniture, paintings, sculptures, etc. This all happened, I think in December of 1924 at Mrs. Huntington’s final funeral at the San Marino Ranch.
-Which Archer & his 2nd wife.
-Ana Huntington (the famous sculptress) attended & stayed in the Mansion with “Edwards” (HEH).
-There are photos of Ana in the Huntington family photos in 1924 at the San Marino Ranch.
+Which Archer & his 2nd wife, Anna Huntington (the famous sculptress) attended & stayed in the Mansion with “Edwards” (HEH).
+There are photos of Anna in the Huntington family photos in 1924 at the San Marino Ranch.

-So Archer took out of the Huntington Mansion at the San Marino Ranch – his mother’s portrait painting by Birley & all of the “primitives paintings (Madonna & Child) paintings.
-Which he rightfully under the will of Arabella Huntington, was able to do.
+So Archer took out of the Huntington Mansion at the San Marino Ranch – his mother’s portrait painting by Birley & all of the “primitives paintings” (Madonna & Child) paintings.
+Which he rightfully under the will of Mrs. Arabella D. Huntington, was able to do.
 Except for the Arabella portrait was technically bought from the artist- Birley by Mr. Henry E. Huntington.
 Mr. H. E. Huntington was very upset when Arabella died.
 Alfonso Gomez states in his interviews that Mr. H. E. Huntington said to Archer “take what you want”.
-It was just too much for H. E. Huntington & he probably wasn’t feeling great.
+It was just too much for H. E. Huntington for him to handle & he probably wasn’t feeling great physically after surgery.

-He (Archer) also inherited the No. 2 Huntington mansion in NYC, The Huntingtons “Homestead” estate at Throggs Neck, NYC, The Great Huntington Camp in the Adirondack at Camp Pine Knot & all of Mrs. Huntington items at the San Marino Ranch in Southern CA & massive amounts of land in various states of USA.
+He (Archer) also inherited the No. 2 Huntington mansion in NYC, The Huntingtons “Homestead” massived estate at Throggs Neck, Westchester Co.
+NYC, The Great Huntington Camp in the Adirondacks Mountains at Camp Pine Knot & all of Mrs. Huntington items at the San Marino Ranch in Southern California & massive amounts of land in various states of USA.

 The back story of Mrs. Arabella Huntington things (art, paintings, rugs, & sculpture) went up for sale.
 Remember Archer Huntington in 1924 now owns her things & needs money for his own museum: Hispanic Society of America in New York City.
 Arabella Huntington items were from No. 2 & Throgg’s Neck estate went up for sale at Anderson Galleries in New York City, a auction house in 1926.

 I found the Catalog 1926, Anderson Galleries auction at the Huntington Library.
 Pages & pages of Arabella’s things: silver, rugs, chandeliers & Royalty Chelsea plateware (above) and alot of Marie Antoinette items went up for sale.
-100’s maybe 1000’s of items, that Mr. Henry E. Huntington actually had to buy back of Mrs. Arabella Huntington.
-Those items make up the “Arabella Huntington Collection” at the Huntington Library because they were originally bought by Arabella herself.
-Most of the French items were bought in 1907, by Mrs. Collis Huntington (Arabella).
-They were all part of Arabella’s portions that she personal purchased of the Rudolph Kahn Collection in Paris, France.
+100’s maybe 1000’s of items, that Mr. Henry E. Huntington actually had to buy back of Mrs. Arabella D. Huntington.
+Those items make up the “Arabella D. Huntington Collection” at San Marino Ranch (now the Huntington Library) because they were originally bought by Arabella herself.
+Most of the French items were bought in 1907, by Mrs. Collis P. Huntington (Arabella).
+They were all part of Arabella’s portion that she personal purchased of the Rudolph Kahn Collection in Paris, France.
 But this information gets lost in translation & the general public really doesn’t get informed of who purchased what.

 Check out the “Provenance” of Huntington paintings : Bequest of Collis P. Huntington or donation by Archer M. Huntington (Metropolitan Museum of Art, NYC)

-In the mansion, Mrs. Worsham (Arabella) owned on 54th Street (which she & her mother and family lived) there was many paintings, which we know if she purchased or not.
-She does get credit for the construction of that property with the Rockefeller-Worsham show at the Metropolitan Museum of Art though.
+In the mansion, Mrs. B.D.
+Worsham (Arabella) owned on 54th Street (which she & her mother & family lived) there was many paintings, which we don’t know if she purchased or not.
+She does get credit for the construction of that property and interior design with the Rockefeller-Worsham show at the Metropolitan Museum of Art though.

-Old source book/Directory of paintings of the Huntington Library are better at stating some of the history/dates of items.
+Old source books/Directory of paintings of the Huntington Library are better at stating some of the history/dates of items.
 But sadly these books are in black & white.

 Mr. Henry “Edwards” Huntington